bbmv/cgsimulator/README.md

 The computer graphics simulator for studying multidimensional geometric transformations.

-Read the task, fill the transformation matrix and click the button Transform.
+Just read the task, fill the transformation matrix and click the button Transform.
 Click the button Next to move on to the next task.

 [You can try it here - https://bbmv.github.io/cgsimulator/](https://bbmv.github.io/cgsimulator/)